Degree RequirementADN/ASN or BSN

-To become a military nurse, you must first be a U.S. citizen.
-There are some personality traits that an individual should have if they're going to be competent military nurses.
-Effective military nurses should be in excellent physical shape and must be able to think clearly under stress so as to make life-saving decisions quickly.
-Additionally, military nurses should have competent communication skills, be able to adapt to change quickly, and have high stamina and endurance.
-Military nurses need to be able to work efficiently with little sleep.
+To become a military/combat nurse, you must first be a U.S. citizen.
+There are some personality traits that an individual should have if they're going to be competent military/combat nurses.
+Effective military/combat nurses should be in excellent physical shape and must be able to think clearly under stress so as to make life-saving decisions quickly.
+Additionally, military/combat nurses should have competent communication skills, be able to adapt to change quickly, and have high stamina and endurance.
+Military/combat nurses need to be able to work efficiently with little sleep.

-What Are the Educational Requirements for a Military Nurse?
+What Are the Schooling Requirements for a Military Nurse?

-Once a civilian RN has undergone the primary educational processes involved in becoming a military nurse, they will then also need to undergo officer training through whichever branch of the armed forces they wish to serve in.
+Once a civilian RN has undergone the primary educational processes involved in becoming a military/combat nurse, they will then also need to undergo officer training through whichever branch of the armed forces they wish to serve in.
 Officer training educates newly admitted RNs on leadership skills and military life.
 Additionally, during officer training, RNs are also required to show their proficiency in various physical fitness exercises.
+The timeline you will complete basic training will depend on which branch of the military you are enlisting in:

 Are Any Certifications or Credentials Needed?